SHREENIDHI1903/SHREENIDHI1903/README.md

 - 🔭 I’m currently Computer Science Enginner Student at NIEIT
-- 🌱 I’m currently learning Python,Dart
+- 🌱 I’m currently learning Python
 <!--- 👯 I’m looking to collaborate on ...-->
 - 🤔 I’m looking for help with Python project
 <!--- 💬 Ask me about ... -->